HySonLab/EvoSynth/README.md

 unzip diffusion-transformer.zip
 ```

+Alternatively, the pretrained models can also be downloaded from Hugging Face: https://huggingface.co/HySonLab/EvoSynth

 ## 2. Run EvoSynth Inference

 Once the checkpoints are downloaded, molecular generation can be performed using the provided shell script: